-Next, the speaker looks down at his own feet.
+In the fourth stanza of ‘Lines Written in Kensington Gardens’, the speaker looks down at his own feet.
 He is entranced by the thought of every living creature that “pass[es]” and has passed, by him.
 The activity of the gardens feels “endless.”
 This refers to both the animal and human life.
 There is a long history within this place and he is tapping into that.

 One way he senses the past and present is through the smells in the air.
 He can detect “daisies” and “fragrant grass.”
 The air of the “forest” is “fresh and clear.”
 One important message or theme of this piece is that of a clear and unadulterated appreciation for nature.
-It does not matter to the speaker that he is within the city limits in a curated human made environment, he finds the experience valuable and beautiful.
+It does not matter to the speaker that he is within the city limits in a curated human-made environment, he finds the experience valuable and beautiful.